 - Red Herring: The Art of Misdirection: Great examples of what a red herring is and being sure not to cheat your audience.

 - The Long Blue Line: Writing accurately about the police and their work in crime fiction.

-- Mother May I Sleep With Danger: Focusing on women’s stories, particularly as portrayed in mystery fiction.
+- Mother May I Sleep With Danger: Focused on women’s stories, particularly as portrayed in mystery fiction.
 A fabulous panel of mostly women writers.

 - Keep Those Pages Turning: The best ways to keep readers wanting more.
-Another great panel providing excellent ways to improve your writing.
+Another great panel that provided excellent ways to improve your writing.

 I took copious notes for future blog posts and look forward to sharing even more about my time at Bouchercon with my blog readers in the coming months.